dx-ted-emea/Azure-Resource-Manager-Documentation/Tips-and-tricks/README.md

 * [Debugging MSDeploy errors with Azure Web Apps](Debugging-msdeploy-with-azure-web-apps.md)

 ## Inspect existing resources
-* The [Resource Explorer](https://resources.azure.com) is a great tool for looking at resources that you've already created to understand how the resources are structured and what properties they have
+* [Azure Resource Explorer](https://resources.azure.com) is a great tool for inspecting resources that you have created, and also for manipulating them once you are familiar with their properties.
+See the [walk-through](Resource-explorer.md) for more details.

-** TODO - add more info on how to map this into templates, give a walkthrough with screenshots

 ## Add conditions to ARM Template
 Use linked template and parameters to simulate conditional execution of templates -  [Simulating Conditional Linking](../ARM/Templates/Template_links.md#simulating-conditional-linking)